rust-lang/book/src/ch17-01-futures-and-syntax.md

 provides a `Future` trait as a building block so different async operations can be implemented with different data structures, but with a common interface.

-Most of the time when writing async Rust, we don’t work directly with the `Future` trait.
-Instead, we use the `async` and `await` keywords we saw above.
-Rust does the work of compiling them into the appropriate calls to the `Future` trait, much like it does with `for` loops and the `Iterator` trait.

-We most often interact with the futures created via async blocks, but you can also implement `Future` on your own data types.
-Indeed, many of the functions we will see throughout this chapter return types with their own implementations of `Future`.
+Most of the time when writing async Rust, we use the `async` and `await` keywords we saw above.
+Rust compiles them into equivalent code using the `Future` trait, much like it compiles `for` loops into equivalent code using the `Iterator` trait.
+Because Rust provides the `Future` trait, though, you can also implement it for your own data types when you need to.
+Many of the functions we will see throughout this chapter return types with their own implementations of `Future`.
 We will return to the definition of the trait at the end of the chapter and dig into more of how it works, but this is enough detail to keep us